Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics

 \section{Introduction}

-Fiducial markers, \textit{i.e.,} artificial landmarks with distinguishable graphical patterns, are widely used in robotics and computer vision applications to offer reliable object identification, localization, and pose estimation \cite{markersurvey}.
-As markers provide better-defined reference points than naturally available ones, they are \enquote{\textit{simple-yet-effective}} solutions where consistent feature-matching and precise pose retrieval are essential.
-Additionally, augmenting information via markers placed in environments and employing proper systems to extract that information can benefit a wide range of cases, including \ac{AR} and robotics tasks \cite{costa2024assessment}.
-Markers can narrow the range of objects a robot needs to recognize and provide real-time pose information for tracking and localization.
-For instance, decoding data from markers detected using the robot's camera is less costly than processing the entire visual scene that the robot can see.
+Fiducial markers, \textit{i.e.,} artificial landmarks with distinguishable graphical patterns, are widely used in robotics and computer vision to offer reliable object identification, localization, and pose estimation \cite{markersurvey}.
+As markers provide better-defined reference points than naturally available ones, they are ``\textit{simple-yet-effective}'' solutions when consistent feature matching and precise pose retrieval are essential.
+Additionally, augmenting information with markers and employing appropriate systems to extract it can benefit various domains, including \ac{AR} and robotics \cite{costa2024assessment}.
+For instance, markers can narrow the range of objects a robot needs to recognize and provide real-time pose information for tracking and localization.
+Thus, decoding data from markers detected using the robot's camera is less costly than processing the entire visual scene that the robot can see.